-The Parkland School Board was prepared to vote Tuesday night on what turned out to be a controversial proposal to sell ad space inside the district's school buses, and wound up tabling the matter on a 5-3 vote.
+The Parkland School Board was prepared to vote Tuesday night on what turned out to be a controversial proposal to sell ad space inside 's school buses, and wound up tabling the matter on a 5-3 vote.

-The board's vote sends the initiative, which would have set up an ad review committee and established a contract with an ad design agency, back to the board's Building and Grounds Committee.
+The board's vote sends , which would have set up an ad review committee and established a contract with an ad design agency, back to the board's Building and Grounds Committee.

 Superintendent Richard Sniscak said the initiative's future is uncertain -- the committee could futher discuss it and send it back to the full board for a vote or the initiative could wither there.